waimea-dt/flask-project/docs/guides/schema.md

 )
 ```

-## Two Tables with a Many-to-Many Relationship
+### Schema for Two Tables with a Many-to-Many Relationship

 A many-to-many relationship requires a third 'linking' table, consisting of **two foreign keys** which together also become a **composite primary key**.